-When factorising, it is usual to use the "biggest" common factor.
+When factorising, we usually use the "biggest" common factor.

 Example 2.2.10 In each of the following, the expression on the left of "=" factorises to give the expression on the right.
 In each case, you should check the answer by expanding.